hannahfrost/or2017/README.md

 ## What is Hydra in a Box
 * IMLS Grant with 3 partners
-* Feature development on Hyrax (library, formerly Sufia) enabling us to build the Hyku application.
+* Feature development on the Hyku application.
 * One aspect is [HykuDirect](https://hykudirect.com/).
 Multi-tenant software as a service
   * In the AWS cloud
 * Another aspect is "easy to install".

-* Note Hydra is now called Samvera
+## What is Hyku
+* An Samvera (formerly Hydra) application based on the Hyrax library.
+* Recipes for Docker (easy to install)
+* Multi-tenanted (to support the HydraDirect service)
+* Architectural components: Fedora, Solr, Redis, PostgreSQL, background workers
+* Characterizing and transforming files: FITS, imagemagick, openoffice, ghostscript, ffmpeg

 ## What is Docker
 * containers with services